ScientificCodingKids/RobotMesh/notes/engineering_notebook.md

 Competition results

 *When written the design process you must be extremely detailed.
 Also you need to include diagrams and illistrations.

+- Awards Info

+Teams must have been awarded the Design or Excellence Award at a state/regional/provincial/national qualifying event to be eligible for Design at VEX Worlds.

 - Previous Year Demos